claranet/terraform-signalfx-detectors/common/filter-tags/README.md

 # FILTER TAGS SignalFx

-__DEPRECATION WARNING__: this module is kept only for retro compatibility of versions prior to `v1.7.0`.
+__DEPRECATION WARNING__: this module is kept only for retro compatibility of versions prior to `v1.7.0` that referenced it without specifying a tag.
-Since this version, the [../../modules/internal_filtering/](../../modules/internal_filtering/) module replaces it and is imported using a relative path source which will ensure each version has its own dependency and will avoid undesired breaking change.
-This module will be dropped in a futur major version.
+Since this version, the [../../modules/internal_filtering/](../../modules/internal_filtering/) module replaces it and is imported using a relative path source which will ensure each version has its own dependency and will avoid undesired breaking changes.
+This module will be dropped in a future major version.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->